-Good news for Apple lovers, the compnay is going to launch a new file application for iOS 11.
-This week a new placeholder listing has gone live on the App Store named ‘Files’ application ahead of WWDC keynote address.
-A 9to5Mac report suggests that the company might bring an expanded file system in upcoming iOS 11.
+Good news for Apple lovers, the company is going to launch a new file application for iOS 11.
+This week a new placeholder listing has gone live on the App Store named ‘Files’ application ahead of the WWDC keynote address.
+A 9to5Mac report suggests that the company might bring an expanded file system in the upcoming iOS 11.

-There is no official confirmation yet, the leaked details in App Store hints that the app likely to come pre-installed in iOS 11.
-The app narration simply reads “File app for iOS” which require iOS 11+ and the developer listed as Apple lnc.
+There is no official confirmation yet; the leaked details in the App Store hint that the app is likely to come pre-installed in iOS 11.
+The app narration simply reads “File app for iOS,” which requires iOS 11+ and the developer listed as Apple lnc.

-The listing first discovered by developer Steven Throughton-Smith on Twitter, who also gave info that the app will only support 64-bit devices.
-This indicates that Apple is taking back its steps from 32bit devices this year with iOS 11 since there are a lack of 32-bit apps in App Store search results.
+The listing was first discovered by developer Steven Troughton-Smith on Twitter, who also said that the app would only support 64-bit devices.
+This indicates that Apple is taking back its steps from 32bit devices this year with iOS 11 since there is a lack of 32-bit apps in App Store search results.

-With the Files app users will be able to delete apps on iOS 11 which is currently not possible.
-We all are familiar with File System – this is used to store and manage the personal documents, but not access everything stored within iOS.
-The enhanced file management system has been a ordinary request for iOS users, especially with the iPad.
+With the Files app, users will be able to delete apps on iOS 11, which is currently not possible.
+We all are familiar with File System – this is used to store and manage personal documents but not access everything stored within iOS.
+The enhanced file management system has been an ordinary request for iOS users, especially with the iPad.

-File management approach of Apple, has faltered over the years.
-As well as, company has argued that there is no need a file system over iOS.
-It has, since had a scattered change of opinion, bringing things like iCloud Drive to iOS, but still not offering users full control over their files.
+The file management approach of Apple has faltered over the years.
+As well as, the company has argued that there is no need for a file system over iOS.
+It has since had a scattered change of opinion, bringing things like iCloud Drive to iOS but still not offering users full control over their files.